California Wildfire Injury Attorneys

 Injuries From Road Accidents

 Roads can rapidly become congested with vehicles while everyone is fleeing the wildfire, causing chaotic driving conditions.
 Smoke from the wildfire often reduces visibility, making it difficult for drivers to see the road and other vehicles.
-This reduced visibility, combined with the urgency of evacuating, can result in car accidents ranging from fender-benders to serious crashes.
+This reduced visibility, combined with the urgency of evacuating, can result in accidents ranging from fender-benders to serious crashes.
+When this happens, you can reach out to our car accident lawyers for a free initial consultation.

 Additionally, debris from the fire, such as burning branches or falling trees, can obstruct roadways.
 Animals running from the fire and people on foot can add to the confusion and likelihood of accidents.
-Our California attorneys have seen victims suffer from a range of wildfire injuries, including:
+Victims of wildfires suffer from a range of injuries, including:

 • Whiplash